CiscoDevNet/msx-developer-guides/10-msx-dev-proxy/04-running-the-msx-dev-proxy.md

 > This does not update the version of your component on the MSX instance.

 ## Conclusion
-You can not work on your SLM component UI locally without having to package and upload it to MSX every time.
-There are some hoops to jump through, like the SSO redirect workaround and having to reload the entire application, but it faster that building, packaging, and deploying everytime.
+You can now work on your SLM component UI locally without having to package and upload it to MSX every time.
+There are some hoops to jump through, like the SSO redirect workaround and having to reload the entire application.
+However, it is faster than building, packaging, and deploying every time.

 | [PREVIOUS](03-serving-an-slm-component-ui-locally.md) |  [HOME](../index.md#msx-dev-proxy) |